cmerlet/LPC3D/README.md

 # LPC3D
 A code to do mesoscopic simulations of ions diffusing in carbon particles

-This code was written by Céline Merlet, Anouar Belhboub and Anagha Sasikumar and was used in four published works:
+This code was written by Céline Merlet, Anouar Belhboub and Anagha Sasikumar and was used in five published works:

+"Understanding the chemical shifts of aqueous electrolyte species adsorbed in carbon nanopores", J. Phys.
+Chem.
+Lett., 13, 8953 (2022), https://pubs.acs.org/doi/10.1021/acs.jpclett.2c02260

 "Mesoscopic simulations of the in situ NMR spectra of porous carbon based supercapacitors: Electronic structure and adsorbent reorganisation effects", Phys.
 Chem.
 Chem.
 Phys., 23, 15925 (2021), https://pubs.rsc.org/en/content/articlelanding/2021/cp/d1cp02130c/unauth#!divAbstract